dangerloid/dangerloid/README.md

 - 👋 Hi, I’m Chris!
-I'm known on the interwebz as Danger (and by other [names](https://pronouny.xyz/u/dangerloid 'my Pronouny') as well).
+I'm known on the interwebz as Danger.
 - 👀 I’m interested in coding, music, videogames, literature, art and journaling.
-- 🌱 I’m currently learning web design basics and Linux.
+- 🌱 I’m currently learning web design basics.

 <!---
 dangerloid/dangerloid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.